muzzley/muzzley-demos/blogPost.md

 # Blog Post

-Check this simple demos that ilustrate some examples of what you can do with muzzley.
+Check this simple demos that illustrate some examples of what you can do with muzzley.
 Is so simple to integrate muzzley, and see on action.

 5 minutes to integrate: